kvnptl/practice_git/README.md

 116. Click on the 'Confirm merge' button

-117. Check the status of the pull request and you will see that it's merged
+117. Check the status of the pull request, and you will see that it's merged

-118. Go to the forked repository on the GitHub website and you will see that the changes are there
+118. Go to the forked repository on the GitHub website, and you will see that the changes are there

 119. If you want, you can delete the branch that you created before